Cybersecurity Maturity Model Certification (CMMC)

 - Selection of practices for identified risks

-- Prepare system security plan
+- Prepare a system security plan and define asset category

-- Implement monitoring and measurements
+- Implement measurements and monitoring

-- Analysis and evaluation of measurements
+- Analysis and evaluation of monitoring and measurement results

 - Train internal auditors